BiojetCoLtd/GW_to_phylogeny/README.md

-# GW_to_phylogeny : Create hypothetical nucleotide sequences in which bases of SNPs of each strain are collected for use in phylogenetic analysis.
+# GW_to_phylogeny : Create nucleotide sequences in which bases of SNPs of each strain are collected for use in phylogenetic analysis.

 ---